-Since the beginning of the Indian Constitution, the earlier in-direct taxation system had faced a shock because of the imposition of multiple taxes before the introduction of GST.
+Since the beginning of the Indian Constitution, the earlier in-direct taxation system had faced a shock because of the imposition of multiple taxes before the introduction of GST with Types of GST Return.
 The traditional multilayer taxation scheme created a scenario of a double taxation system.
 Along with its cascading effects, it ultimately led to an equal distribution of revenues between the two-tier system of government.
-In this article, we will discuss Types of GST Return and how to apply for GST Registration.
+In this article, we will discuss Types of GST Return and how to apply for GST Registration in India.

 Comprehend (Goods and service tax) GST Registration